knetikcloud/knetikcloud-javascript-client/docs/UsersApi.md

 Update a user

-Password will not be edited on this endpoint, use password specific endpoints. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; USERS_ADMIN or owner
+Password will not be edited on this endpoint, use password specific endpoints. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; PUT

 ### Example
 ```javascript